 We found 4 internists who accept Humana Bronze 6450/HMO Premier near Deland, FL.

-Dr. Ananth Krishnan works as a general internist.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
-Dr. Krishnan graduated from the University of Mumbai.
-He trained at Morristown Memorial Hospital and New York Downtown Hospital for residency.
+Dr. Ananth Krishnan is an internist.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Krishnan attended the University of Mumbai and then went on to complete his residency at Morristown Memorial Hospital and New York Downtown Hospital.
 He is affiliated with Central Florida Regional Hospital.

-Dr. Bhupendra Patel works as an internist in Deland, FL.
-He is rated 3.5 stars out of 5 by his patients.
-Dr. Patel takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Bhupendra Patel specializes in general internal medicine and practices in Deland, FL.
+His average patient rating is 3.5 stars out of 5.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Clinical interests: Osteoporosis, Hypertension, Heart Problems, Diabetes, Asthma, Osteoarthritis